cloudflare/cloudflare-docs/products/1.1.1.1/src/content/network-operators.md

 </TableWrap>

-You may wish to provide end-users options to change from the default 1.1.1.1 resolver to one of the [1.1.1.1 for Families](https://developers.cloudflare.com/1.1.1.1/1.1.1.1-for-families) endpoints.
+You may wish to provide end users with options to change from the default 1.1.1.1 resolver to one of the [1.1.1.1 for Families](/1.1.1.1/1.1.1.1-for-families) endpoints.

 ## Rate Limiting